yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-confluent-cloud.md

 ![Architecture of YugabyteDB to Confluent Cloud pipeline](/images/explore/cdc/confluent_images/cdc_confluent_cloud.png)

-### Configuring Confluent Cloud cluster
+### Configure a Confluent Cloud cluster

-First, you will need to setup a Confluend Cloud cluster on the provider of your choice.
-For more information, visit [Manage Kafka Clusters on Confluent Cloud](https://docs.confluent.io/cloud/current/clusters/create-cluster.html).
+First, you need to set up a Confluent Cloud cluster on the provider of your choice.
+For more information, refer to [Manage Kafka Clusters on Confluent Cloud](https://docs.confluent.io/cloud/current/clusters/create-cluster.html) in the Confluent documentation.

 ### Download the credentials

-Create a API key for your cluster and save it to be used further.
-See [Confluent Cloud API Keys](https://docs.confluent.io/cloud/current/access-management/authenticate/api-keys/api-keys.html) for reference.
+Create an API key for your Confluent cluster and save it.
+See [Confluent Cloud API Keys](https://docs.confluent.io/cloud/current/access-management/authenticate/api-keys/api-keys.html) for instructions.

 ### Create custom Kafka Connect image with YugabyteDB connector

-To create a Kafka Connect image with the YugabyteDB connector, we start with the [base image](https://hub.docker.com/r/confluentinc/cp-server-connect/).
+To create a Kafka Connect image with the YugabyteDB connector, start with the [base image](https://hub.docker.com/r/confluentinc/cp-server-connect/).

 1. Create a directory which will be used to store all related files.